sanex3339/webpack-js-obfuscator/readme.md

-#JS-Obfuscator plugin for Webpack
+#JSObfuscator plugin for Webpack

 ###Installation

 Install the package with NPM and add it to your devDependencies:

-`npm install --save-dev gulp-js-obfuscator`
+`npm install --save-dev webpack-js-obfuscator`

 ###Usage: